adamsilver/fdpb/03-Book-A-Flight.md

 ```

-#### What about browsers that lacking support?
+#### What about browsers that lack support?

 Browsers that don't support date inputs will degrade into a text box, which may be sufficient.
 This is one of the many advantages of Progressive Enhancement.
 We can choose to degrade gracefully.
-Or, we can decide to provide a more enhanced fallback.
+Or, we can decide to provide an enhanced fallback.

-As choosing dates is integral to booking a flight online, the degraded solution isn't really as good as we'd like.
-Choosing a date should be as easy as possible for as many people as possible who are using the flight booking service.
-Perhaps this will change in the future as support for the native input gets better.
-But more on this shortly.
+As choosing dates is integral to booking a flight, the degraded solution isn't as good as we'd like.
+Choosing a date should be easy for as many people as possible.
+We may change tacts, in the future, once support for date inputs improve, but more on this shortly.
+Right now though, we'll create a date picker component.

-For now, we'll create a date picker component.
-The first problem though, is that we don't want browsers who support the native input to show users the custom component.
-In which case, we'll need to detect support:
+The first problem we need to solve is to ensure we only give users the our component when their browser doesn't support the native input.
+That is, we'll need to feature detect this capability:

 ```Javascript
 function supportsDateInput() {